MaterializeInc/materialize/doc/developer/feature-lifecycle.md

 - Support all known customer configurations, except those that are explicitly out of scope.
 - Have polished reference documentation live behind a {{< public-preview >}} flag.
 - Have a merged release note behind a {{< public-preview >}} flag.
+- Have its GitHub epic status set to "Public Preview"
+- Have its feature flag enabled in all environments by default

 ## Public Preview